SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/README.md

    models.
 In single-user mode, these are workflows from `_shared/` in `username:workflow` format.
 In multi-user mode, models are aggregated from all configured users.

-2. **Workflow Selection**: When your front-end sends a request with a model field like `"model": "chris:openwebui-coding"`, WilmerAI extracts the workflow name and executes that workflow directly from the `_shared` folder.
-In multi-user mode, if `chris` matches a configured user, that user's config is used for the request.
+2. **Workflow Selection**: When your front-end sends a request with a model field like `"model": "chat-ui:general"`, WilmerAI extracts the workflow name and executes that workflow directly from the `_shared` folder.
+In multi-user mode, if `chat-ui` matches a configured user, that user's config is used for the request.

 3. **Response Format**: Responses include the model in `username:workflow` format when a workflow override is active, allowing your front-end to maintain the selected workflow across requests.